 Carla Vine, is an actress who wants to become a screen star.
 She abandons the future her upper class English parents had planned for her and goes to Germany.
 She meets British undercover agent Leo Quinn.
 It’s 1933, Hitler has just become Chancellor but Propaganda Minister Josef Göbbels’ insidious invasion of the cinema industry has begun.
 Carla befriends his wife, Magda.
 The relationship gives her access to the upper echelons of the Nazi Party.
 I’ve read two of the four in the series.

-2014, The Winter Garden (UK) or Woman In The Shadows (US) (Simon & Schuster) [ebook].
-It’s 1937 in Berlin.
-The Duke and Duchess of Windsor visit, the English Mitford sisters are dazzling the social scene.
+It’s 1937 Berlin when the Duke and Duchess of Windsor visit and the English Mitford sisters dazzle the social scene.
 But beneath the glamour, evil lurks.
-Carla finds out the truth when a friend is murdered.
+Carla is exposed to that evil when a friend is murdered.

 JJ Toner.
 The Kurt Muller series.